 Juan-Mei Banh took on our RCI Project in 2018.

-Now in its seventh year RCI is one of RiF’s longest running subscription studies.
+Now in its eighth year RCI is one of RiF’s longest running subscription studies.

 RCI incorporates quarterly topical studies with a large quantitative tracking element.

 For further information on how RCI can be integrated into your businesses TCF and Value Assessment please contact Juan-Mei.

 Research in Insurance has teamed up with parent company, Research in Finance to launch – The UK Insurance Investment Study (UKIIS).